mtreinish/stestr/README.rst

     stestr run

 it will then execute all the tests found by test discovery.
+If you're just running a single test (or module) and want to avoid the overhead of doing test discovery you can use the ``--no-discover``/``-n`` option.

 For all the details on these commands and more thorough explanation of options see the :ref:`manual`.

 Migrating from testrepository
 -----------------------------